Hesam-Eskandari/tech-school/flutter/01-basics.md

     - The widget's constructor is called (= The widget class is instantiated)
     - The widget's `setState()` callback method is called (available for stateful widgets)
   - Building a widget renders it in UI
-  - The build method bust be override by the inherited widget
+  - The build method must be override by the inherited widget
   - The return type of the build method is `Widget`.

-- `MaterialApp` is the base widget for home application.
+- `MaterialApp` is the base widget for the application home.
   - It can have title, theme, home, etc properties
   - We can set default app theme, the app title, and the main widget to run as home